-Judicial review is not the same as an appeal so it's not the right way to go if you want to try and get a decision against you reversed or changed.
+Judicial review is not the same as an appeal.
 If you take a case to judicial review, you're asking the court to look at the way in which a decision that affects you was made, to check that the organisation you're complaining about acted properly and within its powers.

 Will I be able to use the judicial review procedure?

 It depends.
 Judicial review is a complicated and specialised legal procedure.
 It's often a last resort and will only be appropriate in a few cases.